 It sure seems that with the coaches the Vikings brought in this offseason that they have done everything they can to help have a successful quarterback, whoever it may be.
 The question is whether this is for the development of a draftee or creating a successful system for a free agent? -- Kerry Watkins

 A franchise can have the coaches and resources in place to be both an attractive destination for an established player to join as well as a healthy environment for a rookie to come in and develop.
 With the trio of offensive coordinator John DeFilippo, senior offensive assistant Todd Downing and quarterbacks coach Kevin Stefanski, the Vikings are well suited to do both.
 DeFilippo and Downing have both worked with Derek Carr and DeFilippo was instrumental in the development of Carson Wentz, as well.
-Stefanski has been a key to the Vikings success with three quarterbacks in the last three years – Stefon Diggs in 2015, Kyle Rudolph in 2016 and Case Keenum in 2017.
+Stefanski has been a key to the Vikings success with three quarterbacks in the last three years – Teddy Bridgewater in 2015, Sam Bradford in 2016 and Case Keenum in 2017.
 Whether it be a veteran looking for a fresh start or a rookie looking to be developed, a quarterback should look at the situation in Minnesota and find it to be a very appealing spot.

 If and when Delvin Cook becomes recognized as a top running back in the NFL, do the Vikings have enough diverse weapons to avoid and overcome the "eight in the box" scenario they faced with Adrian Peterson? -- Joe Warner